Sound of Impact

 Sound of Impact, also known as You Got It All, Dad!
 We're Gonna Hit!
-(Sound of Impact.), is a live album by the American post-hardcore band Big Black.
+(Sound of Impact.), (Note: A quote from the cockpit voice recording of North Central Airlines Flight 458.) is a live album by the American post-hardcore band Big Black.
 It was released in limited edition in 1987.
 The band did not include its name anywhere on the album.